A categorical K\"unneth formula for constructible Weil sheaves: The categorical K u nneth formula

-\situ \thlabel{l.standard.situ.approximation} The schemes $X_1,\dots,X_n$ are of finite type over $\bbF_q$, and $\Lambda$ is the condensed ring associated with one of the following topological rings: \begin{enumerate}[(a)] \item a finite discrete ring of prime-to-$p$-torsion; \item the ring of integers $\calO_E$ of a finite field extension $E \supset\Ql$ for $\ell\neq p$; \item a finite field extension $E \supset\Ql$ for $\ell\neq p$; \item a finite discrete $p$-torsion ring that is flat over $\bbZ/p^m$ for some $m\geq 1$. \end{enumerate} \xsitu
+\situ \thlabel{l.standard.situ.approximation} The schemes $X_1,\dots,X_n$ are of finite type over $\bbF_q$, and $\Lambda$ is the condensed ring associated with one of the following topological rings: \begin{enumerate}[(a)] \item a finite discrete ring of prime-to-$p$-torsion; \item the ring of integers $\calO_E$ of an algebraic field extension $E \supset\Ql$ for $\ell\neq p$ (for example $\bar \bbZ_\ell$); \item an algebraic field extension $E \supset\Ql$ for $\ell\neq p$ (for example $\bar \bbQ_\ell$); \item a finite discrete $p$-torsion ring that is flat over $\bbZ/p^m$ for some $m\geq 1$. \end{enumerate} \xsitu

 \theo \thlabel{derived_Drinfeld.text} In \thref{l.standard.situ.approximation}, the functor \eqref{Drinfelds_map} is an equivalence in each of the following cases: \begin{enumerate} \item $\bullet=\cons$ and $\Lambda$ is as in \refit{q.invertible.finite.Lambda}, \refit{q.invertible.adic.Lambda} or \refit{q.invertible.rational.Lambda}; \item $\bullet=\lis$ and $\Lambda$ is as in \refit{q.invertible.finite.Lambda}, \refit{q.invertible.adic.Lambda}, \refit{p.torsion.Lambda} or as in \refit{q.invertible.rational.Lambda} if all $X_i$, $i=1,\ldots, n$ are geometrically unibranch (for example, normal). \end{enumerate} \xtheo